 In the case of a canonical page and its duplicates, only the canonical page will appear on Google Search.
 Google uses the canonical tag as an output filter for search.

-Meaning, the canonical version will be given priority in ranking.
+Meaning, the canonical version will be given priority in the ranking.

 If that is not your purpose, fix your canonical and link it back to itself.
 That would do the trick.

 Google has thousands of machines to run spiders, but there are a million more websites out there waiting to be crawled.